Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

-# Installation of ROCm and TensorFlow on Ubuntu 20.4.1 LTS for Radeon RX580
+# Installation of ROCm and TensorFlow on Ubuntu 20.4 LTS for Radeon RX580
-**25.01.2021: Updated due to new version of tensorflow-rocm being incompatible.**
+**2021.9.13: Imrpoved kernel installation instructions for more clarity.**

-This guide will show you how to set up your **fresh Ubuntu 20.4.1 LTS** OS to be ready to run **TensorFlow** projects, using **ROCm** to take advantage of the power of your **RX580 graphics card (or any gfx803)** in a tested, easy and fast way (It should work on other supported Ubuntu versions and other graphic cards too, with only slight changes).
+This guide will show you how to set up your **fresh Ubuntu 20.4 LTS** OS to be ready to run **TensorFlow** projects, using **ROCm** to take advantage of the power of your **RX580 graphics card (or any gfx803)** in a tested, easy and fast way (It should work on other supported Ubuntu versions and other graphic cards too, with only slight changes).

 It is basically a resume of the [official guide by AMD](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html), and the [unofficial guide by Mathieu Poliquin](https://www.videogames.ai/Install-ROCM-Machine-Learning-AMD-GPU).
 I highly recommend to check those links, in order to understand what you are doing and why.

-There is another important thing to notice: **In this guide we downgrade ROCm to 3.5.1 since there are some bugs in posterior versions which have not been fixed yet, *not at all*** (bugs: [1](https://github.com/RadeonOpenCompute/ROCm/issues/1269), [2](https://github.com/RadeonOpenCompute/ROCm/issues/1265)).
-In the case you have a newer version already installed, you will need to remove it first.
+There is another important thing to notice: **In this guide we downgrade ROCm to 3.5.1**.
+There are two reasons for this:
+1. There are some bugs in posterior versions which have not been fixed yet, *not at all* (bugs: [1](https://github.com/RadeonOpenCompute/ROCm/issues/1269), [2](https://github.com/RadeonOpenCompute/ROCm/issues/1265)).
+2. AMD dropped support for the RX580 ([1](https://github.com/RadeonOpenCompute/ROCm/issues/1353)).

+So, in the case you have a newer version already installed, you will have to remove it first.

 Lets get started!
 ## Remove ROCm (you can skip this step if you don't have ROCm installed)